 “The Burrow!” we yelled in unison, and I didn’t even have a chance to acknowledge the stab of dread and hunger in my belly before we were spat out into a room full of rowdy, redhaired people.

 I noticed several things at one time.
 As I straightened up and pulled my dress down, I met Scorpius’ eyes across the room.
 The world stood still as he held my gaze.
 His eyes were wide with something uncomprehendable, and he mouthed “You look beautiful.”

 She briefly glanced over and met my eyes.
 To my surprise, instead of her usual sneer of late, her eyes filled with tears and she looked down.
-Before I could ponder that, Nana Molly bustled over.
+Before I could ponder that, Nanna Molly bustled over.

 “Hugo!
 Rose!
 Merry Christmas, dears.
 I can’t wait to get some roast into you, Rose.
 You look positively starved!” she cried, bundling us into a cuddle.
 Hugo edged away from me and fled across the room to Uncle George.

-“Hi Nana, Merry Christmas,” I said halfheartedly, and she patted my hand before turning to the new arrivals, Percy and Audrey.
+“Hi Nanna, Merry Christmas,” I said halfheartedly, and she patted my hand before turning to the new arrivals, Percy and Audrey.
 I rolled my eyes and wandered into the kitchen.
 The smells of roasting and baking almost made me cry, it all smelt that delicious.
 Maybe I could have a whole plate of food today?